 The Triggers feature also functions in relation to the Bradford Factor Index, which is built into our absence management software.
 For instance, you can set triggers for each level of concern an employee's score goes above; this will keep managers informed of changes in Bradford Factor scores and add notes about the appropriate responses and processes.

-Setting sickness absence trigger points with HR software
+Set sickness absence trigger points with software

 Written by Camille Brouard